LA-Hacks-2021/mixr-server/README.md

 ## API Endpoints

+> API endpoints require an Auth0 token (received from Auth0 after login) to be included in the headers of the request under `authorization`.
+The Auth0 token should have the appropriate Auth0 scopes for the relevant endpoints.
+For more details, refer to <https://auth0.com/docs/scopes>.

 ### Get Twilio token

 - Method: GET
 - URL: `/token/:identity`
 - Params:
   - Identity: unique identifier for user (linkedin email in this case)
+- Auth0 Scopes:
+  - `"get:token"`

 ## env file